artomartom/memorizer/README.md

 ```bash
 git clone https://github.com/artomartom/memoizer/tree/main
 ```
-Or checkout only all_in_one header file, without all the examples and tests
+Or checkout only ./source/all_in_one/ header file, without all the examples and tests

 ```bash
 # works for  bash and powershell